-Tip 1: The good news is that with only two or three hours of study you’ll know how to narrow the field down to the various “orders” into which insects are classified.
-If you can do that, it’s only a matter of whether you want to push further, to pin down the exact name of a species.
-In other words, once you know the insect you’re looking at is in the beetles order, Coleoptera, you won’t waste time looking in the other 29 orders of insects.
-What a time savings!
+- Tip 1: The good news is that with only two or three hours of study, you’ll know how to narrow the field down to the various “orders” into which insects and spiders are classified and the characteristics of each order.
+Once you’ve done that, it’s only a matter of whether you want to try to pin down the exact name of a species.
+For example, if you know the insect you’re looking at meets the broad description of beetles, you won’t waste time trying to find its identity in your field guide’s “Flies” chapter.
+Since there are roughly 25 orders of insects, that’s a big time-saver.
+Familiarity is the key.
+The more you read and study photos, the better you’ll get at narrowing the field.

 What is an order?

 Scientific classification concerns the grouping of insects (and all other living things) into batches of similar organisms.
 The system is complicated and seems to undergo challenges and upheavals routinely, particularly as new technological capabilities, like DNA analysis, have come along.
-Not only that, but new insect species are being added all the time to the current catalog of over one million species.
+Not only that but new insect species are being added all the time to the current catalog of over one million species.
 Fortunately, we laypeople can ignore the rocking and roiling and arguments between experts, except to be aware that an insect’s classification is subject to change.

 How it works

-Here’s an example of how scientific classification works, using a single insect species, Coccinella septempunctata, a lady beetle.
+Here’s an example of how scientific classification works, using a single insect species, Coccinella septempunctata, which is a lady beetle.
 Its classification, as with all other insects, starts in a broad category that includes all animals, based on characteristics they have in common.
 Then it drills down in increasingly specific terms until no other insect group on earth matches the precise physical description of Coccinella septempunctata.

 Scientific classification